tymorrow/mst-website/about.md

 ---

 I am currently an MS student in Computer Science at Missouri S&amp;T.

-I completed my Computer Science B.S. in 2014 from the same place.
+I completed my Computer Science B.S. in 2014 at the same place.

 [My research][2] is currently focused on the development and application of prediction algorithms to educational sequences.